chrishargreaves/solve-it/README.md

 - [View educational resources](https://github.com/SOLVE-IT-DF/solve-it-education)

 ## Introduction
 The SOLVE-IT knowledge base (Systematic Objective-based Listing of Various Established digital Investigation Techniques) is conceptually inspired by [MITRE ATT&CK](https://attack.mitre.org/matrices/enterprise/) and aims to capture digital forensic techniques that can be used in investigations.
-It includes details about each technique, examples, potential ways the technique can go wrong (weaknesses), and mitigations to either avoid, detect, or minimize the consequences of a weakness if it does occur.
+It includes details about each technique, examples, potential ways the technique can go wrong (weaknesses), and potential mitigations to either avoid, detect, or minimize the consequences of a weakness if it does occur.

 SOLVE-IT was introduced at [DFRWS EU 2025](https://dfrws.org/presentation/solve-it-a-proposed-digital-forensic-knowledge-base-inspired-by-mitre-attck/).
 The associated academic paper in [FSI:Digital Investigation](https://www.sciencedirect.com/science/article/pii/S2666281725000034) can be cited as: